isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/gcc-high-and-dod.md

 ### <a name="skype-for-business-online"></a>Skype Entreprise Online

- **Conférence RTC &amp; pour les appels RTC** -en raison de la nécessité d'utiliser le réseau téléphonique commuté (PSTN) pour les services orientés téléphonie, &amp; les services de conférence RTC d'appel RTC ne sont actuellement pas disponibles dans GCC High et DoD.
+ **PSTN Calling &amp; PSTN Conferencing** - Due to the requirement to use the Public Switched Telephone Network (PSTN) for telephony-oriented services, PSTN Calling &amp; PSTN Conferencing services are currently not available in GCC High and DoD.

 ### <a name="identity"></a>Identité

-L'authentification multifacteur avec un modèle d'identité fédéré permet d'utiliser des cartes PIV et CAC.
+L’authentification multifacteur avec un modèle d’identité fédéré permet d’utiliser des cartes PIV et CAC.

 ### <a name="yammer"></a>Yammer